I spent 2025 helping Notion with native macOS functionality.

 What is new?

 Desktop was the trend of 2025.
 Gone are the days of developing with an IDE, Slack, and a bunch of browser tabs.
-More and more companies incorporating native desktop OS features to their web platforms.
+More and more companies are incorporating native desktop OS features to their web platforms.
 Despite my native snobbery, I must admit Electron has driven a big part of that shift.
+Desktop hardware acceleration and on-device AI create real product differentiation opportunities.

 That trend will continue.
 And there is a large opportunity to use desktop hardware acceleration to drive AI functionality.

-After 15 years of focusing on Apple platforms, I wanted to broaden my skillset with more web and backend knowledge.
-I had lead web teams as a Director, but didn’t have a good grasp of the day-to-day life of a web dev.
+After 15 years of focusing on Apple platforms, I wanted to broaden my skill set with more web and back-end knowledge.
+I had led web teams as a Director, but didn’t have a good grasp of the day-to-day life of a web dev.

 It was fun to get back to my roots with some Core Audio work.
-And I even wrote some low level Window code which was even farther back in my history.
+And I even wrote some low-level Windows code which was even farther back in my history.
 In 2025, I wrote more Objective-C and C++ than Swift.
 This would be a first in 10+ years.

 Where do I sign up?

-Does any of the the above fit what you’re looking for?
+Does any of the above fit what you’re looking for?
 Hit me up at jaim@sharpfivesoftware.com!